Skip to main content

 ๐Ÿ‘‹ Introductionโ€‹

 Learning how wallets and transactions work on TON before beginning smart contracts development is essential.
-This knowledge will help developers understand the interaction between wallets, transactions, and smart contracts to implement specific development tasks.
+This knowledge will help developers understand the interaction between wallets, messages, and smart contracts to implement specific development tasks.

 In this section weโ€™ll learn to create operations without using pre-configured functions to understand development workflows.
 All references necessary for the analysis of this tutorial are located in the references chapter.